ESSS/alfasim-sdk/docs/source/plugins/06_solver_hooks.rst

 Unit Cell Model (UCM) Friction Factor
 -------------------------------------

-When the Unit Cell Model is used in ALFAsim simulation any plugin can implement your own friction factor correlation.
+When the Unit Cell Model is used in |alfasim| simulation any plugin can implement your own friction factor correlation.
 For that, two hooks MUST be implemented, one for stratified flow and one for annular flow.
 Both of them must be implemented because the |alfasim|'s Solver will call them depending on which flow pattern the fluid flow is in the control volume.